signnow/java-sample-app/src/main/java/com/signnow/samples/EmbeddedSignerConsumerServices/readme.md

 ## Use Case Overview

-This sample demonstrates how to use the SignNow PHP SDK to implement an **Embedded Signer** workflow for a veterinary clinic.
+This sample demonstrates how to use the SignNow Java SDK to implement an **Embedded Signer** workflow for a veterinary clinic.
 In this flow, the user completes and signs a pre-defined "Veterinary Clinic Intake Form" within the application and is then redirected to a confirmation screen where they can download the completed document.

 This specific example mimics a real-world scenario in the veterinary services sector where an intake form must be completed and signed digitally.